Skip to contents

 User settings

-beethoven pipeline is configured for SLURM and is configured with defaults for NIEHS HPC settings.
+beethoven pipeline is configured for SLURM with defaults for NIEHS HPC settings.
 For adapting the settings to users’ environment, consult with the documentation of your platform and edit the _targets.R and inst/targets/targets_calculate.R (i.e., resource management) accordingly.

 Setting _targets.R